Single row ACID transactions

 Hybrid time as an MVCC timestamp

 Yugabyte DB implements multiversion concurrency control (MVCC) and internally keeps track of multiple versions of values corresponding to the same key, for example, of a particular column in a particular row.
-The details of how multiple versions of the same key are stored in each replica’s DocDB are described in here.
+The details of how multiple versions of the same key are stored in each replica’s DocDB are described in Persistence on top of RocksDB.
 The last part of each key is a timestamp, which allows to quickly navigate to a particular version of a key in the RocksDB key-value store.

 Hybrid timestamps assigned to committed Raft log entries in the same tablet always keep increasing, even if there are leader changes.
 This is because the new leader always has all committed entries from previous leaders, and it makes sure to update its hybrid clock with the timestamp of the last committed entry before appending new entries.
 This property simplifies the logic of selecting a safe hybrid time to pick for single-tablet read requests.